UpdatesNo Voting on Ukraine’s Election Day – for now, anyway

 Vivek Ramaswamy, a presidential candidate, said that Ukraine was using the fear of canceled elections to get more money from the U.S.

 Even though Senator Lindsey Graham of South Carolina strongly supports giving money to Ukraine, he also took a clear stand.
 At a press conference in Kyiv last year, he said, “I want to see this country have free and fair elections, even though it is under attack.”
-People in the US need to know that Ukraine is not like other places.
+People in the U.S. need to know that Ukraine is unlike other places.
 People used to steal a lot in this country.

 He has also pointed out how hard it is to make sure that all eligible voters can join, especially since millions of people have been forced to leave their homes because of the war and others live in areas controlled by Russia.

-Ukrainian troops on the front lines are also involved in the elections, which add to the difficulties.
-Despite these problems, the Ukrainian government says that now is not the right time for elections, and both national and international observers seem to agree.
+Ukrainian troops on the front lines are also involved in the elections, which adds to the difficulties.
+Despite these problems, the Ukrainian government says that now is not the right time for elections, and both national and international observers agree.

 Election Concerns During Conflict